sbh4th/website/content/authors/admin/_index.md

 - Researchers
 ---

 I am an associate professor in the Department of Epidemiology, Biostatistics & Occupational Health at McGill University.
 I am also a member of the McGill University [Centre on Population Dynamics](https://www.mcgill.ca/popcentre/) and McGill's [Public Policy and Population Health Observatory](https://3po.ca).
+I also hold an endowed chair of *Impact of Health and Social Policy on Health Inequalities* at Erasmus University Medical Center.

 My research focuses on understanding population health and its social distribution, with specific interests in impact evaluation, measuring health inequalities, global health, demography, causal inference, and ethical issues in public health.